 To generate the data for the DSP survey, we rely on the expertise and infrastructure of the Varieties of Democracy Project.
-V-Dem's data team has collected and processed the survey using the standard V-Dem measurement modeling and quality control processes (Coppedge et al., 2018; Pemstein, 2018).
+V-Dem's data team collects and processes the Digital Society Expert Survey data using the standard V-Dem measurement modeling and quality control processes (Coppedge et al., 2018; Pemstein, 2018).

 Currently the V-Dem project stands as a world-leading research hub for analyzing and producing high quality data on democracy.
-The data base is the largest of its kind, covering virtually all countries in the world.
-The latest version of the data set (release 11) includes 180 countries from 1900 to 2021, and consists of more than 350 indicators on various aspects of democracy.
+The database is the largest of its kind, covering virtually all countries in the world.
+The latest version of the V-Dem data set (v12) includes 180 countries from 1900 to 2021 and consists of more than 350 indicators on various aspects of democracy.2